 Threats can involve anything that is meant to control the victim.
 For example, "I'll tell your parents about your drug use if you don't do what I want."
-Healthy relationships do not involve threats, but an abusive person will try to excuse this behavior by saying that "everybody talks like that."
+Healthy relationships

 Breaking objects

 An abuser may break things, beat on tables or walls or throw objects around or near the victim.
 This behavior terrorizes the victim and can send the message that physical abuse is the next step.